monsoonmaelstrom/book2/book2.md

 He nods.

-“We don’t know condition anyone will be in,” Gavin reminds us from the far side of the room, having apparently been listening in on our conversation.
+“We don’t know what condition anyone will be in,” Gavin reminds us from the far side of the room, having apparently been listening in on our conversation.

 “We’ll stipulate condition,” I tell him, sounding more confident than I’m sure I have any right to.
 “Iverson wants me.
 I’m the bait.
 We’ll stipulate the condition the others have to be in for me to show up.”